mbhulin/OrientTutorial/schema_for_locations.md

 # Develop the Schema for Locations
 ![Location Hierarchy](LocationHierarchy.JPG)

 Locations relevant for the robot are rooms, floors, houses, even outdoor locations like a yard or a street.
-As discussed before in the [chapter "Motivation"](motivation.md#Locations-and-Location-Concepts) we distinguish between real locations and location concepts.
-Hence we have to define a vertex class **Location** as subclass of V.
+As discussed before in the chapter [Motivation: Locations and Location Concepts](motivation.md#Locations-and-Location-Concepts) we distinguish between real locations and location concepts.
+Hence we have to define a vertex classes **Location** and **LocationConcept** as subclasses of V.

 Each *location* needs a **name**.
 The persons attended by the service robot use the name to refer to the location.
 The name need not be unique because a location can be identified by the containing location.
 A command to the robot could e.g. be: "Bring this bottle of juice to the *kitchen of Mr. Millers apartement*".

 Often it might be conveniant to store a **description** of the location.

-Location concepts also need a name and optionally a description
+Location concepts also need a name and optionally a description.

 To move inside of a room a robot must get the information about the **shape** of the room.
 A *shape* can be stored as a list of **positions** where each *position* is a pair of x- and y-coordinates.